Let’s meet these new restrictions with new prescriptions for getting outside in Winnipeg.

 You down with KP?
 Yah, you know me!
 The jewel of North Main is getting more and more verdant by the day, offering ample space to converse while crossing charming little bridges amongst its century-old trees.

-Should you be feeling peckish, Prairie’s Edge offers a Canadiana menu with a patio overlooking the duck pond.
+Should you be feeling peckish, Prairie’s Edge offers a takeout Canadiana menu for you to enjoy beside the duck pond.
 Planning a small picnic?
 Main Street also provides plenty of options along the way, including the sensational French bakery A l’Epi de Ble and everyone’s favourite Lebanese restaurant, Baraka Pita Bakery.

 With long, spacious trails canopied by aspen forest and numerous small lakes, FortWhyte Alive is a true urban oasis.
 It’s home to North America’s largest urban bison herd, along with a fantastic amount of bird species, many of which have just migrated back to the area.
 In fact, right now on its Events Calendar you’ll see numerous Migration Morning self-guided experiences for all you birders out there (which is now most of us who have been namely housebound this past year.
 We’re now all about the backyard bird feeder and are currently on team yellow-rumped warbler).

 While there, be sure to get something from the grab-and-go menu at The Buffalo Stone Cafe.
-FortWhyte's on-site restaurant specializes in unfussy, farm-to-table fare by the team at SMITH at Inn at the Forks, with a patio that overlooks Lake Devonian.
+FortWhyte's on-site restaurant specializes in unfussy, farm-to-table fare by the team at SMITH at Inn at the Forks.

 FortWhyte Alive is open daily from 9 a.m. to 5 p.m.